-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$500 Self Only, \$1,000 Self Plus One and Self and family innetwork and \$1,000 Self Only, \$2,000 Self Plus One and Self and Family out-of-network.
-The calendar year deductible applies to almost all benefits in this Section.
-We state "after deductible has been met "for those services subject to the deductible. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$500 per Self Only, and \$1,000 per Self Plus One or Self and Family in network and \$1,000 Self Only, and \$2,000 Self Plus One or Self and Family out of network.
+The calendar year deductible may apply to some benefits in this Section.
+We added "(After deductible has been met)" to show when the calendar year deductible does apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.